-When using a NUMA enabled kernel on an AMD Opteron or Intel Nehalem system, the following hardware recommendations are made:
+When using a NUMA enabled kernel on an AMD Opteron or modern Intel system, the following hardware recommendations are made:

 - It is highly recommended that a memory module be installed for each CPU in the system.
 Otherwise, CPUs without a local memory module must remotely access other memory modules for every memory access, thus degrading system performance. - Any BIOS-supported memory module interleaving hardware support should be disabled in the BIOS.
-If not disabled, NUMA support in a NUMA enabled kernel will be disabled, resulting in a single NUMA node containing all the CPUs in the system.
+If not disabled, NUMA support in a NUMA enabled kernel will be disabled, resulting in a single NUMA node containing all the CPUs in the system. - PAGE_REPLICATION When enabled, pagecache replication support is compiled into the kernel.
+Depending upon the setting for PAGE_REPLICATION_DYNAMIC (see below), pagecache replication is always active on the system from the time the system is booted, or is inactive until manually activated.